danhans42/psx_pong/README.md

 To run this on a console you would need to transfer the EXE file over to the PSX somehow.
 You can do this old school with the cheat cart & comms routes (xplorer/AR&GS), ROM replacements for the aforementioned such as Unirom/n00brom/Caetla or even a unirom running via FreePSXBoot and a serial cable.

-To run pong using unirom and a serial cable type "nops /exe psxpong.exe COM3", changing the serial port as necessary for your setup.
-If you are using nops on linux you will need to install mono.
+To run psxpong using unirom and a serial cable type "nops /exe pong.exe COM3", changing the serial port as necessary for your setup.
+Note: If you are using nops on linux you will need to install mono.

 To run pong on an emulator use the load EXE function in your emulator.